sledorze/morphic-ts/README.md

 export const { summon } = summonFor<AppEnv>({ [IoTsURI]: { WM } })
 ```

-If the underlying Interpreter of `summoner` does not generate a typeclass (e.g. `io-ts`), then there is no need to feed it at creation time:
+If the underlying Interpreter of `summoner` does not generate a type-class (e.g. `io-ts`), then there is no need to feed it at creation time:

 ```typescript
 export const { summon } = summonFor<{ [IoTsURI]: IoTsTypes }>({})
 ```

-This will typecheck accordingly.
+This will type-check accordingly.

 However the type constraint of the Env will remain in the summoner signature, so that any (re)interpretation from another summoner will thread that constraint; there no compromise on type safety.